liorbrown/SysProg2-Assignment1/README.md

 All 1532 lines of code in the project were written by me alone.
 During the implementation of the project, I did not resort to the help of AI at all, and I solved all the technical difficulties myself, in order to truly create an opportunity for myself to learn and solve challenges in the ultimate way.

-All 1532 lines of code in the project were written by me alone.
-During the implementation of the project, I did not resort to the help of AI at all, and I solved all the technical difficulties myself, in order to truly create an opportunity for myself to learn and solve challenges in the ultimate way.